RafanHRayan/rss-learn/resources/style.md

 <summary><mark style="color:blue;">+Reaction</mark></summary>

-Detonate an explosive with something other than another explosive.
+Detonate a bomb with something other than an explosive.

 * Rewards 50 Score.